nzrugby/FruitCart/README.md

 A simple demo for React

 It's a very simple demo for React beginner.
+This demo can perform following following fucntions:
+1. search function.
+If nothing inputs then all the products will display.
+2. add itsms to shop cart.
+3. delete the items from shop cart.
+4. simple stock management.
+If out of stock the products cannot be ordered and system will alert no stock.

 How to use it?
 1. Download all the folders and files to a local folder(created by you. for examele:  d:\js\)